PHACDataHub/cpho-phase2/k8s/README.md

 Once the PR is merged, Flux will propagate the changes i.e, create the ephemeral environment using kubernetes manifests from the `dev-test` branch's `./k8s/server/overlays/ephemeral/` directory.

+## Deleting a ephemeral environment

+To delete an ephemeral environment from the cluster, simple delete the branch's sync file from the `./k8s/server/ephemeral-instances` directory.
+For instance, to clean up the ephemeral environment for `dev-test` branch, delete the `./k8s/server/ephemeral-instances/dev-test-sync.yaml` file.

 ## Gotchas

 - Cloudbuild is only available on the `prod` branch.
 To enable image builds from your branch, update the `GITHUB_MAIN_BRANCH_NAME` variable with the name of your branch in `./deploy/gcloud_env_vars.sh` file.